 Use this checklist to help you figure out the reason for your child's crying and take action to eliminate the cause of the crying.
 Remember that the crying may be normal for your child.
 Ask yourself whether your child:

 Young children may turn red or purple in the face when crying.
 A sick child may have pale, blue, or spots of bluish (mottled) skin and may be listless, unusually sleepy, or irritable.
 A sick child's cry may be weak and feeble or (in rare cases) high-pitched and piercing.
 If you think your child may be sick or hurt:

-If you don't find a reason for your child's crying, try comforting techniques, such as rocking your baby, breastfeeding, or offering a pacifier after breastfeeding is going well.
-If your child continues to cry after you have tried home treatment, place him or her in a safe, quiet place and leave him or her alone for 15 to 20 minutes.
+If you don't find a reason for your child's crying, try comforting techniques, such as rocking your baby, breastfeeding, or offering a pacifier after breastfeeding is going well (usually after 3 or 4 weeks).
+If your child continues to cry after you have tried home treatment, place him or her in a safe, quiet place and leave him or her alone for 10 to 15 minutes.
 Sometimes children can relax and soothe themselves.
 Be sure to stay close by.

 Talk with your child's doctor before giving your child any nonprescription medicines or herbal remedies as a comfort measure.
 Products with alcohol or sugar in them are not recommended.

 Do not get angry at your child for crying.
 Never shake or harm your child.
 Shaking a child in anger or playing rough, such as throwing a baby up into the air and catching him or her, can cause shaken baby syndrome.
 If you find that you are losing patience or are afraid that you may hurt your child:

 Call your doctor if any of the following occur during home treatment:

 The following tips may help you care for your child and lessen the amount he or she cries.